microservices-api/kubernetes-microprofile-lab/README.md

     cloudctl login -a https://mycluster.icp:8443 -c id-mycluster-account --skip-ssl-validation
     ```
     Your machine is setup to resolve `mycluster.icp` into the ip address of the master node of a shared ICP cluster.
-1. Enter the credentials provided to you.
+1. Enter the credentials: admin/admin
 1. Pick the namespace that is same as your username.
 1. Once you are successfully logged in, you should see the following message:
     ```bash